fstephany/hello-pharo/README.md

 7. Edit the `start.st` script.
 It's a good place to start your Zinc servers or any long-running smalltalk tasks.

+Check the *Local Directory Structure*  section for more details about the directory structure you should adopt and the convention to follow.

 You're now ready to go:

     $ ./app install